abicelis/SmartMatrixDisplay/README.md

 # OC Transpo Bus Schedule and Weather Matrix Display
 This repository contains the code that runs an ESP32-based 128x64 Smart Matrix Display on a Mini D1 board to create a real-time display for bus schedule information and weather updates.
-The display is an LED matrix screen like the onex on Aliexpress
+The display is an LED matrix screen like the ones found on Aliexpress

 # Features
 - Displays bus arrival times on configurable bus stops.